jpmmadeira/jpmmadeira/README.md

 <h3 align="center">A passionate frontend developer from Portugal</h3>

 <p>
-I was only an electronic music producer with a wanderluster DNA that decided to live through a metamorphosis from beats to bytes, from a DAW to an IDE, from rhythms to algorithms.
+I was only an electronic music producer with a wanderluster DNA that decided to live through a metamorphosis from beats to bytes and from rhythms to algorithms.
 Now enjoying the journey of this new way of expressing myself among lines of code fed by logic, creativity && some coffee in the mix.
 </p>

 <h3 align="left">Reach me:</h3>